 A BIPOLAR WORLD

 Trump’s anti-Muslim rhetoric plays into jihadist narratives of a world in which the West is at war with Islam.
 ISIS’ view of international relations is based on a stark division between two antagonistic realms: the lands governed by the caliphate, which it calls dar al-Islam (“the domain of Islam”), and the lands of its enemies, known as dar al-harb (“the domain of war”).
 In this black-and-white world, ISIS seeks to eliminate what it calls the “gray zone”—multicultural societies, especially in the West, where Muslims and non-Muslims coexist peacefully.

 From the perspective of jihadists, then, Trump is an ideal adversary.
 His Islamophobic views support their claim that the Muslim and non-Muslim worlds are engaged in an existential clash of civilizations.
 On November 10, one jihadist on Telegram referred to Trump as “Abu Lahab,” meaning “father of flames” in Arabic.
-The epithet is a reference to an uncle of the Prophet Mohamed who is condemned in the
+The epithet is a reference to an uncle of the Prophet Mohamed who is condemned in the Koran as an

 Loading, please wait...